When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 “I don’t need to figure everything out today.”

 This simple reminder creates emotional breathing room.
-These are few of the ways I calm myself when I feel overwhelmed.
+These are a few of the ways I calm myself when I feel overwhelmed.

 What Overwhelm Has Taught Me

-Over time, I’ve realized something important:
+Over time, I’ve realized something important: Overwhelm isn’t a failure.
+It’s a signal.
+A signal to:

-Slow down
+Slow down.

-Reconnect with myself
+Reconnect with myself.

-Choose calm over control
+Choose calm over control.

 When I respond gently instead of forcefully, calm returns naturally.